rit-sse/governing-docs/constitution.md

-Primary Officer feel a member is not acting in the spirit of the SSE Constitution and its ideals, it is the responsibility of the Primary Officer to start a discussion with the other Primary Officers detailing the nature of the member’s actions and reasons for removal of membership.
-This discussion shall be concluded with a vote among the Primary Officers for or against the placement of the candidate on a probationary period, the length of which shall be determined at the discretion of the Primary Officers based on the nature of the candidate’s behavior.
+Primary Officer feel a member is not acting in the spirit of the SSE Constitution and its ideals, it is the responsibility of the Primary Officer to start a discussion with the other Primary Officers detailing the nature of the member's actions and reasons for removal of membership.
+This discussion shall be concluded with a vote among the Primary Officers for or against the placement of the candidate on a probationary period, the length of which shall be determined at the discretion of the Primary Officers based on the nature of the candidate's behavior.
 Should a decision in favor of probation be reached, the candidate shall be informed of the verdict and their probationary period shall begin.
 Should this not be reached, the candidate shall informed of the nature of the discussion.